nmshd/connector/README.md

 Please file any bugs or feature requests by creating an [issue](https://github.com/nmshd/feedback/issues).

-Share your feedback with the Enmeshed team by contributing to the [discussions](https://github.com/nmshd/feedback/discussions).
+Share your feedback with the enmeshed team by contributing to the [discussions](https://github.com/nmshd/feedback/discussions).

 ## Contribute

-Contribution to this project is highly apprecicated.
+Contribution to this project is highly appreciated.
 Head over to our [contribution guide](https://github.com/nmshd/.github/blob/main/CONTRIBUTING.md) to learn more.

 ## License